aakashanand92/siassignment/README.md

 Download maven on your system

-To download all dependencies -
+To download all dependencies (Inside project directory) -

 ```
 mvn clean install -U